FTP Client Settings Files

 The Reflection FTP Client uses settings files to save your configuration.
 Settings files include the following information:

 - All the sites you have configured, including all site properties.
-If you have elected to save passwords, these are saved in encrypted form in the settings file.
+If you have elected to save passwords, these are saved as encrypted text in the settings file.

 - Your settings for Transfer Method and If File Exists.